New Student Information

-Gonzaga University's internship program is designed to provide benefits to both students and business partners.
+Internships: Gonzaga University's internship program is designed to provide benefits to both students and business partners.
 Interns are able to receive academic credit and wages, gain significant and diverse business experience, and increase their marketability and productivity after graduation.
-The School of Business maintains a business internship site.
-The Graduate School of Business will also post internships in the monthly newsletter, LinkedIn, and Who's Hiring.
+If you'd like help finding an internship, ask your advisor.
+Also, the Graduate School of Business will post internships in the monthly newsletter, LinkedIn, and Who's Hiring.

 Parking Passes can be bought from the Campus Security Office.
 Parking rules are enforced year round, 24 hours a day unless otherwise specified.
 If you are only taking night classes, you can purchase a Silver night pass good in all non-residential parking lots after 5:00 p.m.
 To pay for your parking pass online, click here.

-Athletic Events As a graduate student you are eligible to receive basketball tickets to all of the men's and women's home games.
+Athletic Events: As a graduate student you are eligible to receive one basketball ticket to each of the men's and women's home games.
 Check the Morning Mail before games for distribution times.
-For more sport events including ticket information, click here.
+For more sport events, including ticket information click here.

 Rudolph Fitness Center Membership: Graduate students may obtain a membership to the Rudolph Fitness Center for $150/semester.
 For more information on the Rudolph Fitness Center, click here.

 Student Organizations: For information about clubs and organizations, including joining a club, starting a club, or contacting someone in a club, visit the Clubs and Organizations office or call extension 4087.